 In each of the first three games of the series, the Columbus Blue Jackets always had an answer for the Washington Capitals.

-The Caps built a two-goal lead in each game and Columbus was able to battle back and tie it each time.
+The Caps built a two-goal lead in Game 1 and Game 2, and led twice in Game 3.
+Columbus was able to battle back and tie it each time.

 In Game 4 on Thursday, however. the Blue Jackets had no answer in a 4-1 loss to Washington and that includes head coach John Tortorella.